-Here are the top 8 reason why I do NOT allow dogs in my kitchen.
+Here are the top 8 reason why I do not allow dogs in my kitchen.

 - Ounce of Prevention is worth a pound of cure.
 Bob Baily is famous for saying “it is more important NOT to reward undesirable/’bad’ behavior than forgetting to reward good behavior.”
 How very simple and true.
 If a dog is able to counter surf, with or without you present, and is rewarded by scarfing down a loaf of bread or whatever is on your counter at the moment, that behavior just got rewarded and reinforced.
 Yikes!!
 You just made your job (and your trainer’s job) more difficult.
 Why set your dog up for failure when you can just as easily set her up for success?
 There is no reason to be crestfallen when you can choose to be happy and successful.
-Practicing desirable/’good’ behaviors (stuffed chew toys in their crate or area) ensures your pup and your family are on the way to happy-town for years to come.
+Practicing desirable/’good’ behaviors (stuffed chew toys, food puzzles and games in their crate or area) ensures your pup and your family are on the way to happy-town for years to come.

 - Independence.
 Clingy much?
 Who wants a stalker, ewwww!
 How I love an independent dog.
-I love cuddles and smooches as well, but not a dog where I cannot leave her side or site.
+I love cuddles and smooches as well, but not a dog where I cannot leave her side or sight.
 I want to teach my dog to be comfortable alone which will help prevent separation anxiety and promote independence and confidence.
 Preemptively teach your dog where you do want your dog to be and how you would prefer your dog to behave.
 My dog does not need, nor do I want my pup to shadow me around the house.
 Not cool or healthy for rover or parent.